benweier/connect-session-firebase/README.md

   - `database` A pre-initialized Firebase Database app instance.
   - `sessions` (optional) A child reference string for session storage. (defaults to "sessions")
-  - `reapInterval` (optional) How often expired sessions should be cleaned up (defaults to 21600000) (6 hours in milliseconds)
+  - `reapInterval` (optional) How often expired sessions should be cleaned up. (defaults to `21600000`, 6 hours in milliseconds)
-  - `reapCallback` (optional) A callback function to execute whenever a session clean up occurs
+  - `reapCallback` (optional) A callback function to execute whenever a session clean up occurs.
+  - `errorIfSessionNotFound` (optional) Return an error object to the callback if a session doesn't exist.
+Only useful if you want to log when a session is no longer available. (defaults to `false`)

 ## Usage